jennapederson/automating-cicd-on-aws-with-github-actions/content/03_create_flask_app/_index.md

 CMD python app.py
 ```

+Save the file.

-## Create a task-definition.json file
+## 7. Create a task-definition.json file

-The task-definition.json file contains specifications for an ECS Task Definition.
+The `task-definition.json` file contains specifications for an ECS Task Definition.
 In this file, replace the placeholder value (<YOUR_AWS_ACCOUNT_ID>) with your AWS Account ID.
 You can find your AWS Account ID in the AWS Console, in the upper right drop-down menu under your login info.
 It is labeled "My Account".

 ```
 {